WalidAhmed90/Fetch-Thumbnail-or-Logo-in-Android-App/README.md

 - Display the fetched image using Glide.
 - Fallback to a default logo if no thumbnail or logo is found.

+## Use Case

+This app can be useful for various scenarios such as:
+- Displaying a preview image for URLs shared within a messaging or social media app.
+- Showing a thumbnail of a blog post or article in a content aggregator app.
+- Retrieving and displaying logos or images associated with links in a bookmark manager.

 ## Getting Started

 ### Prerequisites